SlejmUr/PayCheck3/README.md

 Extension: It basicly a json but with a funny extension

 ### Hosting
-IP: Currently is its 127.0.0.1 but can be changed to your IP or anything as IP (IT HOST GSTATIC,WSS,UDP too!!!)\
+IP: Currently is its 127.0.0.1 but can be changed to your IP or anything as IP (IT HOST GSTATIC,WSS too!!!)\
+Port: Hosting on that port (Default 443), Please if you change that, use caddy or reverse-proxy for this.
 WSS: Can enable/disable to run the HTTPS/WSS Server\
-UDP: Can enable/disable to run the UDP Server (GameServer?)
-[NOT USED]\
 GSTATIC: Can enable/disable to run the GSTATIC server (Enable you to play without internet)\
-UDP_PORT: Can set Port for UDP connection

 ### InDevFeatures
 Can enable/disable certain features that could land you something now work perfectly.